-The ‘requirements’ is not just a random word either.
-‘Business requirements document’ is one of the most frequently used terms when referring to a project’s ‘treasure map’.
-Requirements specification, product requirement document, design specifications, functional requirements specification, functional spec, technical brief, tech spec, project spec, or simply specs - are all used when speaking of the document, and the list is not complete.
+The ‘business requirements document’ is one of the most frequently used terms referring to a project’s ‘treasure map.’
+Requirements specification, product requirement document, design specifications, functional specifications, functional spec, technical details of a project, tech spec, project spec, or simply specs - all used when speaking of the document, and the list is still not complete.

-Some use the terms interchangeably when referring to the same document, while others identify different types of a specification by these words.
+Some use the terms interchangeably when referring to the same technical specifications document, while others identify different types of technical specifications by these words.
 Still, it would be fair to say that there are two primary types of specifications:

-Basically, functional specifications tell what to do, and technical - how to do it.
-Tell whom?
-The captain (aka the project manager) and the crew, i.e. the developers, designers, testers, or other professionals who will be charged with the task of turning your business idea into reality.
+Functional specifications tell what to do, and technically how to do it.
+But tell whom?
+The captain (a.k.a. the project manager) and the crew, i.e., the developers, designers, testers, or other professionals who will be charged with the task of turning your business idea into a prototype.

-Generally, specifications are written at an early stage of the product development process because they determine
+Generally, technical specifications are written at an early stage of the product development process because they determine product requirements such as:

-Rumor has it that even some big corporations’ multi-year projects involved creating project specifications after migration to test and even to production, but let’s leave the scary tales to ancient mariners and look at the best practices instead.
+Even some big corporations’ multi-year projects involved creating project specifications after migration to test and even to production, but let’s leave those scary tales to the mariners and look at the best practices instead.

-The best specifications are written by professionals, but anyone can draw a fairly good ‘treasure map’ on their own - just need to follow some key points.
+Professionals write the best specifications, but anyone can draw a fairly good ‘treasure map’ on their own.
+They just need to follow some important key points.

-First of all, identify, list and analyze your functional requirements.
 Start with general requirements for the product and then add more specific criteria.
-The requirements/criteria must be SMART, i.e. Specific, Measurable, Achievable, Relevant, and Testable.
+The requirements/criteria must be SMART, i.e., Specific, Measurable, Achievable, Relevant, and Testable.
 Read them critically, pretending you are not familiar with the idea yet, or as if you were seeking to minimize cost and effort.
 Show the draft to someone else.
-At the requirements analysis stage, it would be great to seek advice from other stakeholders, from potential users, and from software development professionals to evaluate all items and determine if they are really essential to the product at the moment.
+At the requirements analysis stage, it would be great to seek advice from other stakeholders, potential users, and software development professionals to evaluate all items and determine if they are essential to the product at the moment.